Zubair1s/testingrepo/README.md

 # testingrepo

-this is the readme file for the github repo
+this is the readme file for the github